 Mindfulness for me has been life-changing on so many levels.
 I began practising mindfulness around six years ago and have practised most days ever since.
 Starting the day with a 30-minute Hatha yoga practice followed by a 30-minute mindful meditation allows me to arrive in the present moment and observe my mental and bodily activity with an attitude of kindness and compassion.
 Throughout the day I also bring Mindfulness to the fore, such as when walking or doing household chores.
 This breaks the cycle of the thinking mind and again allows me to connect to the present moment.
 My life before practising Mindfulness was quite different from the life I now lead!

-Before I started to practice Mindfulness I would let external life challenges and traumas affect the way I was living, even though I was happily married with three beautiful healthy children, and so many wonderful friends surrounding me.
+Before I started to practice Mindfulness I would let external life challenges and traumas affect the way I was living, even though I was happily married with three beautiful healthy children, and so many wonderful family and friends surrounding me.
 However, all I could seem to focus on were the negatives.
 I would blame the world for all that had gone wrong recently in my life, self-pity, always being in a hurry, exercising to the extreme, long periods of insomnia, lowered immune system, and looking for the next external hit for happiness (obsession with buying clothes).
 Also exhausting the sentences… if only this, if only that, I will be so much happier when ……!!
 Once I started my new life journey I soon recognised that real long-lasting happiness resides within not without.

 Now in my day-to-day life, I’m a calmer person, taking life at a much more measured pace, and when life throws me challenges I am more resilient and kind to myself and others.
 Accepting and forgiving previous traumas and challenges has given me so many valuable life-changing lessons, however, I wouldn’t be on the path I am now without going through all those challenges.